jedisct1/aegis-X/README.md

 The main concern with the same key and nonce pair used in different contexts are differential attacks.

 In AEGIS-128L, there are 80 AES round functions (10 steps) in the initialization function.
 A difference in contexts passes through more than 10 AES round functions, thus exceeding the AES-128 security margin.

+Furthermore, in order to prevent the difference in the state being eliminated completely in the middle of the initialization, the context difference is repeatedly injected into the state.
+This is consistent with how 128-bit nonces are absorbed in AEGIS-128L.

 128+2 bit nonces are thus unlikely to invalidate any of the current AEGIS-128L security claims.